Montana/manifest/README.md

 |---------|--------------------------------------|
 | docker  | The base command for the Docker CLI. |

+The `docker` command, will directly lead us into the next section on the proper usage of `docker manifest`.

 ## Child commands in Docker as it pertains to `manifest`

 Sometimes it's good to regroup, and put all command in one compact table, we can get lost when we are running `docker manifest` in variant.
 These tables will be great to go back and look at if you have questions about what a command does later.
 I've made one for the `child` commands for docker `manifest`: